Patilx97/Ansible/Ansible-LEMP-Stack-Setup-On-Different-OS/Readme.md

 ## Steps
 1. Create 2 EC2 Instances - a.
 Amazon linux b.
 Ubuntu
-   ◦ Host instance
-   ◦ Target instance

-2. Connect to Host instance.
+2. Install Ansible in your system.
+If linux then ```bash sudo apt-get install ansible -y ```
-3. Clone the repository and navigate to the "Automating_LEMP_Stack_Deployment_with_Ansible_on_AWS_EC2" directory.
+3. From local terminal Clone the repository and navigate to the "Ansible-LEMP-Stack-Setup-On-Different-OS" directory.

 ```plaintext
    Ansible